liuzikai/Maple-Anki-Utility/README.md

 Maple Anki Utility for Vocabulary Learners
 ==========================================

-There are a handful of ways to make Anki flashcards: getting a shared deck, batch processing a list, or using awesome add-ons like [AnkiConnect](https://ankiweb.net/shared/info/2055492159) to create cards from external applications.

-But I find making my own cards manually works best for me.
-It is not a waste of time, but already a part of the learning process.

-However, manually making cards is still time-consuming.
-Therefore, I made the [Maple Anki Template](https://github.com/liuzikai/Maple-Anki-Template) and this utility to automate a bunch of work.
+This tool was initially developed to help me make Anki flashcards from the Kindle Vocabulary Builder.
+Tools like [https://fluentcards.com/kindle](https://fluentcards.com/kindle) can batch convert the vocabulary list, but I wanted something that can record which words I have processed and which I haven't.

+With this tool, just plug in your Kindle, and you get a vocabulary list to process.
+The word, the example sentence, and the citation are automatically filled for you.
+Combined with the automation built in the [Maple Anki Template](https://github.com/liuzikai/Maple-Anki-Template), you can quickly make flashcards that suit your taste.
+One you process a word, the tool marks it as learned, and it will no longer appear at your next import.

+As time goes, more functionalities are added to it, including import from CSV and Things 3 todo lists, a side-by-side automatic web query view for online dictionary, etc.

 ![Maple Anki Utility](resource/utility.png)

-Here are some highlights:
 * Import from Kindle Vocabulary Builder, CSV, Thing 3 List, or manually create new cards.
 * Built-in audio generator using macOS's native text-to-speech.
-* Side-by-side web browser to automatically query web directory, image search, and translation, with auto prefetching.
+* Side-by-side web browser to automatically query web directory, image search, and translation, with auto pre-loading.
-* Combined with [Maple Anki Template](https://github.com/liuzikai/Maple-Anki-Template), providing auto parts of speech (POS) highlighting, auto keyword highlight, etc.
+* Combined with [Maple Anki Template](https://github.com/liuzikai/Maple-Anki-Template), providing auto parts of speech highlighting, auto keyword highlight, etc.

 ![Maple Anki Utility](resource/template.png)

 ## Getting Started

 **This application only supports macOS for now** (it uses macOS built-in features such as text-to-speech and AppleScript).
 The main part of it is in PyQt6 and should be portable.
 Contributions are welcomed!

 Download the pre-built application in the release page.